utah-cs3550-fa24/assignments/hw3.md

 Let's now implement the grades application.
-We won't yet be implementing authentication, so for now we will only implement the grader side of the application, specifically as if `ta1` is logged in.
-We'll make the five views you have right now (index, assignment, submissions, profile, and login) generated from templates and have those templates get their data from the database.
+We won't yet be implementing authentication, so for now we will only implement the grader side of the application, specifically as if Garry Grader (username `g`) is logged in.
+We'll make the five views you have right now (index, assignments, submissions, profile, and login) generated from templates and have those templates get their data from the database.

-Open `views.py` and add the following line to the top of the file:
+Open `views.py` and add the following line to the top of the file (if it's not there already):

     from . import models

 This allows your view functions (a.k.a. controllers) to use the models you defined.

-Modify the `index` view function to query the database for all assignments and pass them to the `index.html` template.
+Modify the `index` view function to retrieve all assignments and pass them to the `index.html` template.

 Now open up your `index.html` file.
 It should contain a table.
 Delete all the content rows (not the header row) from the table; these